No items found.

 3. The rising cost of living

-There’s robust evidence that the cost-of-living crisis disproportionately hurts ethnically diverse communities, for instance.
+In theory, rising costs impact everyone.
+But in practice, the cost of living crisis is far from equal.
+There’s evidence that the cost-of-living crisis disproportionately hurts ethnically diverse communities.
 Ethnically diverse people are a third more likely to struggle to afford their bills, rent, or mortgage each month than people from white backgrounds.

-And women are also disproportionately impacted, given they’re typically already earning less than their male counterparts.
+And women are also impacted, given they’re typically already earning less than their male counterparts.
 With less financial buffer, rising costs are harder to bear.
+And did you know that the gender pay gap sits at almost 15%?
+At the current rate, the gap won’t close until 2044.)

 If your employees are facing rising costs (they are!), ask: how are we protecting our people?
 Do we understand the pressures different employee groups face financially?
 What are we doing to ensure the cost of living crisis doesn’t cause long-term inequality?